Lunch and 3 other reasons to visit Chateau d’Estoublon

-A grand driveway slices through comb-tooth rows of grape vines basking under scorching summer rays.
-This asphalt track lined with Cyprus trees, guides you to the entranceway and the welcome shade of umbrella pines and then eventually to a generous parking lot.
+A grand driveway slices through comb-tooth rows of grapevines basking under scorching summer rays.
+This asphalt track lined with Cyprus trees guides you to the entranceway and the welcome shade of umbrella pines and then eventually to a generous parking lot.

 In 1999, the estate was acquired by a Swiss family (Schneider) who understand the art and commerce of quality timepieces.
 Valerie Schneider and her husband Rémy Reboul manage the property, combining their experience of exquisite workmanship (Valerie) and Michelin-star worthy food and beverage hospitality (Rémy).

 This couple with an eye for quality and a desire to acknowledge the property’s historical roots, so deeply interwoven with the Alpilles, have poured significant resources into the restoration of old farm buildings.
 Chapelle Saint-Hubert fully restored with its sunlit stained glass is the setting for onsite weddings.
-Located in what was previously storage for farm equipment, is a stunning boutique the epicenter for local artisanal food products, gorgeous clothing and the place to sample estate wines and olive oils.
+Located in what was previously storage for farm equipment, is a stunning boutique the epicentre for local artisanal food products, gorgeous clothing and the place to sample estate wines and olive oils.

 Le Grand Mas, the chateau building itself, is currently undergoing a significant restoration project and scheduled to open in late spring 2016.